MFG38/vandomizer/docs/readme.txt

 3. TOTAL FUCKING CHAOS - Everything is randomized with no restrictions, with the exception of keys.
 Beatability is not guaranteed.

+The only noteworthy gameplay change in the mod is that Shotgunners and Chaingunners drop shells and ammo clips respectively, instead of shotguns and chainguns.
+This was implemented as a workaround to some issues that occurred with attempting to override the weapon drops.

 2. REQUIREMENTS
 ===============